cogelab/coge/README.md

   create: app/hello.js
 ```

 You've generated content into the current working directory in `app/`.
-To see how is the generator built, look at `templates` (which you should check-in to your project from now on, by the way).
+To see how is the generator built, look at `generators` (which you should check-in to your project from now on, by the way).

 You can build a generator that uses an interactive prompt to fill in a variable:

 ```
-$ coge template:prompt mygen
+$ coge generator:prompt mygen

-  create: templates/mygen/prompt/hello.ejs.t
+  create: generators/mygen/prompt/hello.ejs.t
-  create: templates/mygen/prompt/prompt.js
+  create: generators/mygen/prompt/prompt.js
 ```

 Done!
 Now let's use `mygen`: